gooddata/gooddata-ruby/_posts/2014-01-01-get-started.markdown

   pp GoodData::Report[:all]
 {% endhighlight %}

-put this into a file `my_first.rb` and run it using `ruby my_first.rb`
+Save this into a file called `my_first.rb`.
+Run it using the following command:
+`ruby my_first.rb`

-In the next sections I will assume that you are using whatever method suits your needs and will omit it for brevity.
+The following sections assume that you are using one of the above methods and are comfortable using the SDK.

 ##Logging in{#login}